AlejandroVenturaDesigner/Excel-Hiring-Dynamic-Dashboard/README.md

-# Excel Hiring and Termination of staff Dynamic Dashboard
+# Excel Hiring and Termination of Staff Dynamic Dashboard

 In this project I analyzed and cleaned data in Excel from a database using keyboard shortcuts and pivot tables to model a dynamic dashboard with multiple cards, graphics and slicers.
 Showed different and unique indicators.